makrai/notes/tenzer15-lang-induced-emo-in-multinat-teams.md

   of language barriers
 * the measures MNT leaders have at their disposal: three major strategies:
   * reducing the impact of language barriers,
-  * redirecting MNT members' attention away from language barriers, and
+  * directing MNT members' attention away from language barriers, and
   * reducing the negative appraisal of language barriers